-Detailed geologic mapping of the Bremer Quadrangle was completed as part of the Iowa Geological Survey's (IGS) ongoing participation in the STATEMAP Mapping Program.
-In particular, mapping of these quadrangles is part of the Cooperative Mapping with the Natural Resources Conservation Service (NRCS) throughout the State of Iowa.
-This initial mapping provides basic surficial geologic information, which is the basis to further develop derivative datasets and map products for use by local, county and state decision-makers.
-The STATEMAP component of the National Cooperative Geologic Mapping Program has enhanced the Iowa Geological Survey's (IGS) ability to produce geologic maps.
-Iowa's mapping program addresses priority state-wide issues with longer term goals in mind.
-Input from the advisory panel has recommended mapping in areas with environmental concerns related to groundwater quality and land-use planning issues.
-IGS and the advisory panel recognize the need for maps of varying scales to address the complex environmental issues facing urban and rural Iowans.
-Issues in developing urban areas center around residential and commercial development along major transportation corridors. rapid subdivison expansion on the fringes of urban areas and related problems with septic system siting, aggregate potential (identification and protection of resources), sensitive areas identification, and water quality and quantity issues.
-In rural areas, issues are focused on the proper siting of animal confinement facilities, water quality, watershed management, nutrient management, wetland delineation and protection, and aggregate potential mapping.
+Detailed geologic mapping of Bremer County was completed as part of the Iowa Geological and Water Survey's (IGWS) ongoing participation in the STATEMAP Mapping Program.
+In particular, mapping of this county is part of the Cooperative Mapping with the Natural Resources Conservation Service (NRCS) throughout the State of Iowa and coincides with a groundwater protection study completed for the City of Waverly in Bremer County.
+This initial mapping provides basic surficial geologic information which is the basis to further develop derivative datasets and map products for use by local, county and state decision-makers.
+The STATEMAP component of the National Cooperative Geologic Mapping Program has enhanced the IGWS ability to produce geologic maps.
+Iowa's mapping program addresses priority statewide issues with longer term goals in mind.
+Input from the advisory panel has recommended mapping in areas with environmental concerns, related to groundwater quality and land-use planning issues.
+IGWS and the advisory panel recognize the need for maps of varying scales to address the complex environmental issues facing urban and rural Iowans.
+Issues in developing urban areas center around residential and commercial development along major transportation corridors, rapid subdivison expansion on the fringes of urban areas and related problems with septic system siting, aggregate potential (identification and protection of resources), sensitive areas identification, and water quality and quantity issues.
+In rural areas, issues are focused on the proper siting of animal confinement facilities, water quality, watershed management, nutrient management, wetland delineation and protection and aggregate potential mapping.